0 3

 Head over to the Rose Bakery for a taste of British

 Bizarrely our first recommendation is an English cafe!
 Rose Bakery is owned by a Franco-British couple who pride themselves on the quality of their ingredients.
-In an attempt to counteract the arguable complacency of French cuisine in Paris – “It’s all about steak frites and nothing else!” – the Rose offers stunning whole cakes, scones, fresh salads and sandwiches, and their focus on fresh ingredients and move away from classic French cuisine seems to be fairly popular among the Parisians.
+In an attempt to counteract the arguable complacency of French cuisine in Paris, the Rose offers whole cakes, scones, fresh salads and sandwiches.
+The focus on fresh ingredients and move away from classic French cuisine seems to be fairly popular among the Parisians.

 Looking For a Gluten Free Bakery?

 Nestled on the eclectic Rue san Honoré and just a short walk from the spectacular Jardin des Tuileries, is Helmut Newcake, a completely gluten-free Parisian bakery.
-Exquisite pastries and artisanal cakes coat every surface of this bakery, where you can gorge on Canelé, chocolate éclairs, tarte au citron or anything you like, as its all gluten free!
+Exquisite pastries and artisanal cakes coat every surface of this bakery.
+There you can gorge on Canelé, chocolate éclairs, tarte au citron or anything you like, as it’s all gluten-free!
 Word on the street is they’re almost better than the originals!

 Helmut Newcake